Bfranks56/story-bible-rag/README.md

 data/              - FAISS vector database (story_bible.index, metadata.pkl)
 ```

+**Note**: The `bible_content/` directory contains proprietary story bible files for the Black Horizon series and is not included in this repository to protect intellectual property.
+Users should populate this directory with their own markdown files for the system to ingest and process.

 **Technical Stack:**

 - **Hybrid Search**: Story bible RAG + web research via DuckDuckGo